jclement/blog/content/post/2016/kub-kar-timer/index.md

 ## The Software

-The source code for this entire project is up on [Bitbucket](https://bitbucket.org/jclement/kub-kar-timer).
+The source code for this entire project is [here](https://git.erraticbits.ca/jclement/kub-kar-timer).

 ## The Build